bsreeram08/experiments/packages/dexie-ts-extended/README.md

 ### Parameters

 -   config: An object that contains the following properties:

     -   databaseName (required): The name of the database.
     -   databaseVersion (required): The version number of the database.
     -   tables (required): An array of objects that describe the tables in the database.

         Each object must contain the following properties:

         -   tableName (required): The name of the table.
         -   primaryKeyIndex (optional): The name of the primary key index.
 Defaults to `++id`.
         -   indexes (optional): An array of names for indexes to be created on the table.

 ### Returns

 An object that contains the following methods:

 -   start():

     Opens the database.

 -   getTable(name):

     Returns a table object for the specified table name.

 -   close():

     Closes the database.

 -   getTable(name)

     Returns a table object for the specified table name.

+-   onChanges(name)

+    Returns an observable object for changes such as Create, Update and Delete.

 ## TODO

 -   Fix test scripts to emulate dexie with Jest.
 -   Infer Table name and schema from the provided Config object.

 ### Links